MatthewCai2002/AlarmClock/README.md

 - As a user, I would like to be able to save the alarms I add
 - As a user, I would like to be able to load my alarms from a file and start where I left off
 - As a user, I would like to be able to select the difficulty of the problems I need to solve

+## Phase 4: Task 3

+I was actually really surprised by how little coupling I had between classes that weren't UI and how simple the overall design of my app was.
+In particular, I was surprised that there were very little associations between classes in the model and puzzle packages as while I was writing them I knew that alarms had to do something with all the puzzles so I imagined that there would be more associations between them.
+Originally this was the case however, I refactored several times throughout phase 3 to mainly reduce coupling and increase cohesion.
+This then resulted in the current app design where the alarms are basically completely separate from the puzzles, only being related through AlarmAppUI.

+If I had more time to work on the project:

+- I would have liked to implement the observer pattern to AlarmAppUI and Siren
+    - Siren needed to know if the clock in AlarmAppUI was at an alarm time to know to when to play the alarm sound.
+    - This could have been done through applying the observer pattern with AlarmAppUI as the subject and Siren as the observer
+- I would have liked to improve cohesion in AlarmAppUI
+  - AlarmAppUI does way too much such as:
+    - checking when to ring the alarm
+    - ringing the alarm
+    - displaying everything
+    - managing all the clocks
+    - managing all actionEvents
+    - managing all popups
+  - so I would have liked to separate some of these responsibilities into separate classes to improve cohesion